BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 However, `Robot` objects are allowed because they have the same shape, so declaring `people` as `Array<Person>` is misleading.
 Similarly, `robots` is not really an `Array<Robot>` because it can also hold `Person` objects.

-It's possible to create a runtime check to verify the shape of an object, as seen in `isRobot`.
+It's possible to create a runtime check (a.k.a. _guard_) to verify the shape of an object, as seen in `isRobot`.
 We first check to ensure that `x` is an `object`, because it could also be a primitive type.
 Because `null` also qualifies as an `object`, we must explicitly check for `null`.
-After that we can check for the type of the `name` and `action` fields, and verify that `action` takes no arguments.
+After that we check for the type of the `name` and `action` fields, and verify that `action` takes no arguments.
 Finally, notice that the return value is a boolean, but the return type of `isRobot` is `x is Robot`.
 This is a _type predicate_.
 It says, "When this function returns true, you can safely treat `x` as having type `Robot` in the code that follows."
-This way, `isRobot` provides _type narrowing_ and if this function call returns `true`, the TypeScript compiler will treat `x` as a `Robot` from that point on.
+This way, `isRobot` provides _type narrowing_ and if this function returns `true`, the TypeScript compiler will treat `x` as a `Robot` from that point on.
-The actual result of `isRobot` is just a boolean; the type narrowing is a side effect picked up by the TypeScript compiler.
+The actual result of `isRobot` is just a Boolean; the type narrowing is a side effect picked up by the TypeScript compiler.

 Unfortunately, after all the work writing `isRobot`, we haven't achieved anything more than TypeScript's type checker, and a `Person` still qualifies as a `Robot`.

 Structural typing makes programming "easier" in the small; it allows you to be sloppy when you are writing simple programs or doing experimental coding.
-If you are writing basic web pages this may seem liberating, although even with the smallest systems there is a cognitive load to knowing all the special cases in the language.
+If you are writing basic web pages, this may seem liberating.
+However, even with the smallest systems there is a cognitive load to knowing all the special cases in the language.
 When systems get larger and more complex, structural typing becomes a heavy burden and we need to impose a stricter type system.

 In TypeScript, a _type tag_ (also known as a _discriminant_) is usually a string literal because this provides the strongest type narrowing capabilities.